JoshLuong/Trippo/README.md

 #### Richard Ho:

 - Constructed API for itinerary (PUT/DEL), and user (GET by email or id) using RTK toolkit for client-side and Express on server side.
-- Ensuring data integrity with form validation + mongoose schemas/indexes on both front end and back end for itinerary creation and edits, and rendering server response in UI
+- Ensuring data integrity with form validation + mongoose schemas/indexes on both front end and back end for itinerary creation and edits, and rendering server response in front-end with toasts.
 - Creating responsive UI for welcome page and itinerary creation/edit.

 #### Rohit Bassi: